 FHA loans require properties to meet Minimum Property Requirements (MPRs):

-These strict requirements protect both borrowers and the FHA's insurance fund but may limit property choices.
+These strict rules protect borrowers and the FHA insurance fund.
+But they may limit your property choices.

 Conventional Property Requirements